foxleigh81/foxleigh.me/library/mind-body-and-soul/2020-goals/index.md

 bgPos: right
 ---

 It's not just a new year, it's a new decade, welcome to the roaring 20's!
+Let's set some goals, shall we?

 <!-- end -->